 Feeding the Machine

-Several adjustments are really required for a thickness planer which determines the ultimate product you intend to produce.
+Several adjustments are really required for a thickness planer, which determines the ultimate product you intend to produce.
 Keeping uniform moisture in the wood, lumber will need to be planed on both sides and prevent it from warping.

-Generally, the material removal gauge may be set from 1/32 to 1/8-inch which will need to feed the lumber through the planer more than a single time to achieve the desired thickness.
+Generally, the material removal gauge may be set from 1/32 to 1/8-inch, which will need to feed the lumber through the planer more than a single time to achieve the desired thickness.

 Always feed on the front side of the machine and never pull the wood piece from the rare side.
 Make sure to keep the board’s height uniform on both sides of the machine.
-While operating the planer, you need to wear a safety mask, glasses and take ear protection to avoid unexpected injuries.
+While operating the planer, you need to wear a safety mask, glasses, and take ear protection to avoid unexpected injuries.

 You will need to wear the mask again after finishing this fine material produced by your thickness planer.

-As a practical benchtop planer user, I assure that you will acquire more knowledge of using when you try to use your planer according to the above steps.
-Methinks, already you have experienced that, there is a far difference between the two senses- when you started to read this article and after the end of the article.
+As a practical benchtop planer user, I assure you that you will acquire more knowledge of using when you try to use your planer according to the above steps.
+Methinks, already you had experienced that, there is a far difference between the two senses- when you started to read this article and after the end of the article.

-I hope, all of the above important information was very helpful for you.
+I hope all of the above important information was very helpful for you.
 Now, you are ready to start using your benchtop planer with the proper knowledge.

 Have a nice time with your benchtop planer! 🙂